AkramUmad572/AkramUmad572/README.md

 💭 Currently learning about Artificial Intelligence and Machine Learning<br/>

 🎨 **What are my hobbies?**
-- 💼 Outside of engineering, I enjoy learning about Entrepreneurship and Finance <br/>
+- 💼 Outside of CS, I enjoy learning about Entrepreneurship and Finance <br/>
 - 📚 In my free time, I often read.
 My current favourites are No Longer Human and The 4-Hour Workweek<br/>
 - 🎧 I love listening to music, some of my favourite artists currently are:<br/>
   - [PlayBoi Carti](https://open.spotify.com/artist/699OTQXzgjhIYAHMy9RyPD) and [Future](https://open.spotify.com/artist/1RyvyyTE3xzB2ZywiAwp0i?si=4qdVMTpyT7i3051v7It8SQ)